robertangeles/repo-ai-prompts/write-culinary-recipe.md

 Fine Dining Recipes
 Similar to Michelin-starred cuisine but potentially less technical, these recipes emphasize quality ingredients and elegant presentation.
 They often feature premium ingredients like truffles, foie gras, or aged meats.
 Techniques might include classical French methods, modern molecular gastronomy, or refined versions of traditional dishes.
 Plating and garnishing are crucial elements.

-Quick 30-Minute Meals
+Quick 30-Minute Meals Recipes
 These recipes prioritize efficiency without sacrificing flavor.
 They often use time-saving techniques like one-pot cooking, minimal prep work, or parallel cooking methods.
 Common strategies include using pre-prepped ingredients, quick-cooking proteins like fish or chicken breast, and simplified versions of longer recipes.
 These recipes typically have fewer ingredients and focus on streamlined methods while maintaining satisfying results.

 3. Once you receive the answers, store them in the following variables:
    <cuisine_type>{{CUISINE_TYPE}}</cuisine_type>
    <dish_type>{{DISH_TYPE}}</dish_type>
-   <meal_type>{{MEAL_TYPE}}</meal_type>
+   <recipe_type>{{RECIPE_TYPE}}</recipe_type>
    <sommelier>{{SOMMELIER}}</sommelier>
    <number_person>{{NUMBER_PERSON}}</number_person>
    <dietary>{{DIETARY}}</dietary>

 4. Develop a unique recipe based on the cuisine_type, dish_type, meal_type and dietary with a unique flavor profile that perfectly balances the five tastes.
 The recipe should include:
    - A creative name for the dish.
 Absolutely do not use infused.
-   - A list of ingredients with measurements using the metric system (kilo, centi, milli, and Celsius)
+   - A list of ingredients with measurements using the metric system (kilo, centi, milli, and Celsius).
-   - Ensure the recipe aligns with the specified cuisine_type, dish_type, meal_type and dietary.
+   - Ensure the recipe aligns with the specified cuisine_type, dish_type, recipe_type and dietary.
+   - Every recipe will be gluten free.

 5. Write detailed step-by-step instructions for preparing the recipe.
 The instructions should be:
    - Brief and clear